Impact of the privatisation of British Rail: Profitability

 Journalist Aditya Chakrabortty published calculations by the Centre for Research on Socio-Cultural Change indicating that "in the financial year ending in March 2012, the train companies gained an average return of 147% on every pound they put into their business."
 However, fullfact.org found that in reality the amount of return made after subsidy and paying money back to the government was 3.4% for the financial year ending March 2012 (i.e. the same period).

+Research

+Professor Roderick Smith at Imperial College London has suggested that as a result of the privatisation of British Rail, the UK's research and development of rail has slowed immensely.
+As the British Rail Research Division (BR Research) was sold to AEA Technology and became a consulting organisation, focused on providing advice to solve immediate problems, most rail research since privatisation had been performed on an ad hoc basis.
+Whereas BR Research was in the 1960s and 1970s described as a "world-class" rail research organisation, much of its specialised equipment had been dispersed or unused since privatisation, similarly to other now-privatised research divisions such as the CEGB, and British Gas.
+The loss of rail research also came about as national guidance, which organised and prioritised research, has no post-privatisation equivalent.

+Railtrack additionally felt no need to maintain research capacity, leading to an almost complete lack of technical leadership.
+This meant that, in the aftermath of the Hatfield rail crash, expensive consultancy had to be sourced from external sources with a large portion coming from the US.

+This decline in UK railway research can be measured in the papers published in the Journal of Rail and Rapid Transit.
+Prior to privatisation, about 60% of the papers published in this journal came from the UK, with the bulk of these coming from BR Research, whereas in 2004, 80 of the papers came from abroad, five or six papers a year (out of about 40 total) originating from the UK.

 Political control

-One of the benefits promoted for privatisation is that it would remove railways from short-term political control which damaged an industry like the railways, which had long-term investment requirements.
+One of the benefits promoted for privatisation is that it would remove railways from short-term political control which would damage such an industry reliant on long-term investment.
 This has not happened and, with the latest changes that have been made to the railway structure, some say that the industry is more under government control than ever before.
-This was consolidated in September 2013 when the borrowing needs of Network Rail were once more taken under HM Treasury control and added to the Public Sector Borrowing Requirement effectively re-nationalising the Government-owned Not For Profit company which had been created by Transport Minister Stephen Byers after the collapse of Railtrack.
+This was consolidated in September 2013 when the borrowing needs of Network Rail were once more taken under HM Treasury control and added to the Public Sector Borrowing Requirement, effectively renationalising the government-owned not-for-profit company which had been created by Minister for Transport Stephen Byers after the collapse of Railtrack.